Lamer87/Space_Engineers_DLC_unlocker/README.md

 ### 🔓 **Unlocker version: `v1.1`**
 ### 🍦 **CreamAPI version: `v5.1.0.0`**

-- 🚸 Easy single tool installer / checker / remover, all automated!
+- 🚸 Easy single tool installer / checker / UPDATER (new) / remover, all automated!
 - 🔄 Game patches proof! if it stops working, just run the tool!
 - 🔂 Update needed only for new DLC or new CreamAPI version.
 ---